 The Utah SHIP program will be involved in reaching people likely to be eligible for the Low Income Subsidy program (LIS), Medicare Savings Program (MSP), Medicare Part D, and in assisting beneficiaries in applying for benefits.
+This grant will start September 2013 through September 2014.

-Performance Data: For FY2012 (ending June 30, 2012), the Utah SHIP had the following performance indicators:
+Performance Data: For FY2014 (ending September 30, 2014), the Utah SHIP had the following performance indicators:

-- Low Income Subsidy Applications: 114 - Medicare Saving Program Applications (Utah Medicaid): 93 - Value of Benefits help to the applicants: \$586,719
+- Low Income Subsidy Applications: N/A - Medicare Saving Program Applications (Utah Medicaid): N/A - Value of Benefits help to the applicants: N/A

-8. The State Long-Term Care Ombudsman Program
+8. The State Long-Term Care Ombudsman Program (July 1, 2012 - June 30, 2013)